 […]

-A9.5.2.3.5 BCF values of low or uncertain quality may give a false and too low BCF value; e.g. application of measured concentrations of the test substance in fish and water, but measured after a too short exposure period in which steady-state conditions have not been reached (cf. OECD 306, 1996, regarding estimation of time to equilibrium).
+A9.5.2.3.5 BCF values of low or uncertain quality may give a false and too low BCF value; e.g. application of measured concentrations of the test substance in fish and water, but measured after a too short exposure period in which steady-state conditions have not been reached (cf. OECD 306, 1992, regarding estimation of time to equilibrium).
 Therefore, such data should be carefully evaluated before use and consideration should be given to using Kow instead.

+[Correction: The reference to 1996 was a mistake]

 […]